fluent/fluent-bit-docs/installation/linux/amazon-linux.md

 ```

 The previous key is still available at [https://packages.fluentbit.io/fluentbit-legacy.key](https://packages.fluentbit.io/fluentbit-legacy.key) and may be required to install previous versions.
-If the platform is not supported in 1.9 you should include the old key.

 The GPG Key fingerprint of the old key is:
 ```